Destututu/GADGETSALES-USING-SQL/README.md

 ## INSIGHT
 1. The device which had the most sales by quantity is,Pro HERO10 Black
 ![](GQ1.JPG.jpg)
-2.The device which had the least sales by quantity is, Logitech MX Master3
+2. The device which had the least sales by quantity is, Logitech MX Master3
 ![](GQ2.JPEG.jpg)
 3. The Top 3 most expensive gadgets are; Canon EOS R6, Sony Alpha a7111, LG OLED C1 Series
 ![](GQ3.JPEG.jpg)